Leave a Message

 Westwood $1.399M 57

-For buyers stretching into their next home, Wellesley often represents the highest-price choice in this comparison.
-Westwood comes in at a lower median listing price, while Newton and Needham sit closer together, with Newton just above Needham in this snapshot.
+Wellesley represents the highest-price choice in this group.
+Westwood comes in lower.
+Newton and Needham sit closer together, but Newton is a much broader and more varied market.

 School District Size and Feel